PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/02_simple_kernel/README.md

 ## Exercise: GPU implementation

 ```
-# rewrite the CPU code above so that is runs on a GPU
+# rewrite the CPU code above so that it runs on a GPU
 ```

 Run your GPU code with different values of `NUMBER_OF_BLOCKS` and `NUMBER_OF_THREADS_PER_BLOCK` to see how the execution configuration works.